vmware/terraform-provider-vcfa/website/docs/r/nsx_manager.html.markdown

 terraform import vcfa_nsx_manager.imported my-nsx-manager
 ```

-The above would import the `my-nsx-manager` NSX-T Manager settings that are defined at provider
+The above would import the `my-nsx-manager` NSX Manager settings that are defined at provider
 level.